October 19, 2010

 HUMAN RIGHTS AND CLIMATE CHANGE-I

-A number of observed and projected effects of climate change will pose direct and indirect threats to human lives.
+RIGHT TO LIFE A number of observed and projected effects of climate change will pose direct and indirect threats to human lives.
 IPCC AR4 projects with high confidence an increase in people suffering from death, disease and injury from heat-waves, floods, storms, fires and droughts.
 Equally, climate change will affect the right to life through an increase in hunger and malnutrition and related disorders impacting on child growth and development; cardio-respiratory morbidity and mortality related to ground-level ozone.
+Climate change...

 October 08, 2010